Navigate today’s most pressing health industry challenges with a leading global expert by your side.

 Authors: Ashlee Borcan, Robert Eaton, Jennifer Howard, Bill Mehilos, Nate Sandrowicz, David Bahlinger, Darrell Spell, Michael Weilant

 This report compares Accident Indemnity and Accident Medical Expense data across group, individual worksite, and individual non-worksite products.
-It also provides data on sales and inforce, buyer profile, product features, underwriting, pricing, profitability, risks, and administrative technology and systems.
+It also provides data on sales and inforce, product profile, product features, profitability, commissions, enrollment and portability, claims, risks, and administrative technology and systems.
+The report also features open-ended feedback related to frequently requested features, top complaints from sales teams and brokers, and more.

-Authors: Nate Sandrowicz, David Bahlinger, Darrell Spell, Michael Weilant
+Authors: Ashlee Borcan, David Bahlinger, Christin Kuretich, Nate Sandrowicz, Darrell Spell, Michael Weilant

 Our CI report compares data across group, individual worksite, and individual non-worksite products, exploring sales and actuarial components of the CI market.
-It also provides data on sales and inforce, buyer profile, product features, underwriting, pricing, profitability, risks, and administrative technology and systems.
-Finally, it offers a deep dive into durational lapse rates as a percent of premium volume, as a percent of count of lives, and segmented by market type and issue age bands.
+It also provides data on sales and inforce, product profile, product features, commissions, lapse rates, enrollment and portability, profitability, risks, and administrative technology and systems.
+The report also features open-ended feedback related to frequently requested features, top complaints from sales teams and brokers, and more.

-Authors: Ashlee Borcan, Jennifer Howard, David Bahlinger, Darrell Spell, Michael Weilant
+Authors: Ashlee Borcan, Jennifer Howard, David Bahlinger, Christin Kuretich, Darrell Spell, Michael Weilant

 The HI report compares data across group, individual worksite, and individual non-worksite products, exploring sales and actuarial components of the HI market.
-It also provides data on sales and inforce, buyer profile, product features, underwriting, pricing, profitability, risks, and administrative technology and systems.
+It also provides data on sales and inforce, product profile, product features, commissions, pricing, profitability, risks, and administrative technology and systems.
+The report also features open-ended feedback related to frequently requested features, top complaints from sales teams and brokers, and more.

-These reports focus on Term, Whole Life, and Universal Life products.
-These reports provide data on sales and inforce, buyer profile, product features, underwriting, pricing, profitability, risks, and riders.
+The Worksite Life report focuses on Term, Whole Life, and Universal Life products.
+It provides data on sales and inforce, sample premium amounts, product features, underwriting, third-party data, profitability, risks, riders, and market topics.

-Authors: Bill Mehilos, Robert Eaton, David Bahlinger, Darrell Spell, Michael Weilant
+Authors: Bill Mehilos, Robert Eaton, David Bahlinger, Christin Kuretich, Darrell Spell, Michael Weilant

 Our Dental report focuses on commercial dental products and information on top-line sales and inforce data.
 In addition, the report takes a deeper look at pricing, risks, network, and underwriting.
 This data is segmented by individual, small group, and large group, as well as PPO and HMO/POS, and synthesized to provide a high-level analysis of key market trends.